nodejs/build/ansible/README.md

 ## Getting started

+1. Follow the [instructions to install the latest version of Ansible][ansible-install].
-1. Install Ansible 2.2.0 or newer: `pip install ansible`.
-If you use brew, then `brew install python2 ansible`, and then run `export PYTHONPATH=$(pip2 show pyyaml | grep Location | awk '{print $2}') ` before you use `ansible-playbook`.
+   * In most cases, using pip: `pip install ansible`.
+   * If you use brew, then `brew install python2 ansible`, and then run `export PYTHONPATH=$(pip2 show pyyaml | grep Location | awk '{print $2}') ` before you use `ansible-playbook`.
 2. Read this document.